crocs-muni/coinjoin-emulator/README.md

     - `value` is the amount of funds the wallet will use for coinjoins.
     - `delay_rounds` is the number of coinjoin rounds the distributor will wait before sending the corresponding funds to the wallet.
     - `delay_blocks` is the number of blocks the distributor will wait before sending the corresponding funds to the wallet.
-  - `delay` is the number of blocks the wallet will wait before joining coinjoins.
   - `skip_rounds` is a list of coinjoin rounds during which a wallet should not participate.
   - `version` is the string representation of wallet wasabi version used for client running this wallet.
   - `anon_score_target` is the target anon score of the wallet.